Shadow Review

 9.0/10

-Shadow Mac App Meeting Notes Privacy Focused Transcription Voice AI Workflow Builder Freemium from $8.00/mo
+Shadow Mac App Meeting Notes Privacy Focused Voice AI Freemium from USD 8.00/mo

 Our Verdict

-Shadow is worth opening when the hard part is not writing itself, but turning live speech and screen context into the next useful thing without manual cleanup.
-Its edge is that it combines no-bot meeting capture, shortcut-triggered actions, and editable Skills in one Mac-native layer instead of making you stitch together separate note takers and text helpers.
-The catch is focus: if you do not work from a Mac or you rarely need to transform meetings and on-screen context into follow-ups, the product loses a lot of its point.
+Shadow makes sense when the hard part is turning live speech and screen context into the next useful thing without cleanup.
+Its edge is the mix of no-bot meeting capture, shortcut actions, and editable Skills in one Mac layer.
+The limit is obvious: if you are not on Mac, much of the value disappears.

 open_in_new Try Shadow